CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

 The number of shareholders restricted depends on whether a security is issued by a fund or not.
 If it is issued by a fund, #shareholders <= 99 ; otherwise #shareholders <= 2000.
 Whenever a `.transfer()`/`.transferFrom()` is called, the shareholder number changes until the upper limit is exceeded.
 The concrete implementation of getting the new #shareholder is implemented in `demo` with `public` and `view` modifier, but actual updating of the number is only done in transfer which needs to meet the requirements implemented by the super class' transfer methods that checked by the restrictor `TheRegD506c`.

 ### 3.2 Reg S -- demo2

+Since Reg S also requires AML-KYC and user accreditation, the basic accreditation and AML-KYC is the same as implemented for the Reg D token.

+In addition, Reg S requires both the seller and buyer "reside in a non-US jursidiction".
+This is of course included in the `.test()` of the restrictor.
+Still registration of the checkers need to be done in the restrictor before hand and the actual validations of users should be called in `SimpleUserChecker`.